doctorfree/Asciiville/README.md

 		relative pathname to an audio file in the MPD music library or /home/ronnie/Music/
-	-S indicates display ASCIImatics splash animation General options:
+	-S indicates display ASCIImatics splash animation

+General options:
 	-k indicates kill Asciiville tmux sessions and ASCIImatics scripts -R indicates record tmux session with asciinema
 	-T indicates use a tmux session for either ASCIImatics or command -u displays this usage message and exits

-Type 'man asciiville' for detailed usage info on asciiville Type 'man btop' for detailed usage info on the btop system monitor Type 'man asciisplash' for detailed usage info on the asciisplash command
 ```

 ```